PTC

 Code Snippets

-The documentation uses cURL to show how to make HTTP requests to the PTC API, but you can switch to see different examples in code.
+The documentation uses cURL to show how to make HTTP requests to the PTC API, but you can switch tabs to see the same request in other languages.

 Authentication